 What Are the Most Popular Home Renovations?

-People renovate their homes for lots of reasons: to help sell it, to add value to it, or to make the most of it for themselves and their family.
+People renovate their homes for lots of reasons: to help sell it, to increase their home's value, or to make the most of their space for themselves and their family.

 Whatever the reason, here are the most popular types of renovation projects people are going for, and what they typically cost.